nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 2a.
 No such person exists
     * 2a1.
 LinkTree shows a message that no such person exists.
       Use case ends.
+* 2b.
+Person is a team leader
+    * 2b1.
+LinkTree shows a message that team leader can be deleted.
+      Use case ends.
 ---

+**Use case (UC 07): Remove a team from project** **Actor: Project Manager**

+**MSS**

+1. Project manager wants to remove a team from project.
+2. Project manager provides team name and requests the removal.
+3. LinkTree confirms the removal of the person.

+   Use case ends.

 **Extensions**